lbroglio/i281Assembler/README.md

     - The fourth and final section contains a list of all the possible addresses the program could jump to with their assigned line numbers.
   - The fifth and final output of the program is simply the contents of the .bin file also being output to the console.

+### Notes
+  - The AsmPrograms folder has i281 Assembly programs which can be used to test the assembler

+### Credit To
+   - Kyung-Tae J. Kim and Alexander Stoytchev for the design of the i281 CPU
+   - Alexander Stoytchev for the creation of the i281 Assembly Langugage
+   - Alexander Stoytchev for writing the including 1281 Assembly programs